Ultrafast Laser Induces Macroscopic Symmetry-Breaking of Diamond Color Centers

-On longer timescales, the electron-phonon-spin system exhibits strongly coupled dynamical behavior.
-We analyze the time-dependent bond lengths \( d_i \) (\( i = 1, 2, 3 \); Fig.~\ref{fig:model}\textbf{a}) for the three C–N bonds along the \( \mathbf{E} \), \( C_3 \), and \( C_3^2 \) directions.
-As shown in Fig.~\ref{fig:local-vibration}\textbf{a}, oscillations in \( d_i(t) \) with amplitudes of ~0.01~\AA\ show striking agreement with experimental two-dimensional ultrafast spectra~\cite{Huxter2013NaturePhys} in both time and frequency domains, confirming that local vibrational modes (LVMs) directly modulate the optical properties of NV$^{-}$ centers.
+On longer timescales $>100$~fs, the electron-phonon-spin system exhibits strongly coupled dynamical behavior.
+First we analyze the LVM dynamics by monitoring the triangle formed by the three carbon atoms around the V site, with lengths \(d_1\), \(d_2\), and \(d_3\), as shown in the left inset of Figure~\ref{fig:local-vibration}~{a}.
+The average bond length $d = (d_1 + d_2 + d_3)/\sqrt{3}$, is used to describe the symmetric $A_1$ mode and the degenerate $E$ representation is formed by the combinations $\delta d_x = (d_1 + d_2 - 2d_3)/\sqrt{6}, \quad \delta d_y = (d_1 - d_2)/\sqrt{2}$. $d(t)$ oscillations [Figure~\ref{fig:local-vibration}~{a}] with amplitudes of $\sim 0.02$~\AA\ show striking agreement with experimental two-dimensional ultrafast spectra~\cite{Huxter2013NaturePhys} in both time and frequency domains, confirming that the LVMs directly modulate the optical properties of NV$^{-}$ centers.

-Notably, \( d_2(t) \) and \( d_3(t) \) are identical, while \( d_1(t) \) exhibits a slight amplitude difference.
-The asymmetry, quantified as \( \delta d(t) = d_1 - d_2 \) (Fig.~\ref{fig:local-vibration}\textbf{c}), arises from three-fold rotation symmetry breaking (3RSB) induced by light polarization.
-This 3RSB DJT distortion correlates with anisotropic charge transfer: weaker along the \( \mathbf{E} \)-axis compared to \( C_3 \) and \( C_3^2 \) directions (Fig.~\ref{fig:electron-spin-dynamics}\textbf{b}).
-Consequently, the bond dynamics separate into two components: a dominant three-fold rotation symmetric (3RS) mode and a minor 3RSB mode.
-To elucidate this dichotomy, we reconstruct the potential energy surface (PES) along two coordinates: 1. \( E_\mathrm{tot}(d_1) \), showing a parabolic PES with a minimum at the excited-state equilibrium bond length (Fig.~\ref{fig:local-vibration}\textbf{b}), corresponding to 3RS oscillations.
-2. \( E_\mathrm{tot}(\delta d) \), revealing a double-well PES (Fig.~\ref{fig:local-vibration}\textbf{d}) characteristic of 3RSB and DJT.
+More importantly, $\delta d_x$ exhibits a oscillation about $1\times10^{-3}$~\AA\ [Figure~\ref{fig:local-vibration}~{c}], which is the microscopic characteristic of DJT distortion~\cite{Abtew2011Phys.Rev.Lett.}.
+In comparison, when the laser polarization is aligned parallel to the NV center axis [left inset of Figure~\ref{fig:local-vibration}~{a}], the 3RSB is eliminated while the oscillations of LVMs remain qualitatively similar, as shown in Figure~\ref{fig:local-vibration}~{a} and ~{c}.
+This indicates that the DJT distortion is a direct result of 3RSB charge transfer.
+The photo-induced charge transfer is weaker along the $\mathbf{E}$-axis compared to that along $C_3$ and $C_3^2$ directions (Figure~\ref{fig:electron-spin-dynamics}~{b}), which causes a 3RSB in the photo-induced ion forces.
+The peaks in the Fourier transform of \(\Delta d_y\) spectrum, shown in the inset of Figure~\ref{fig:local-vibration}~{c}, are consistent with the E symmetry vibronic levels reported in Ref. \cite{Abtew2011Phys.Rev.Lett.}, providing another characteristic fingerprint for comparison with \(\Delta\)-SCF calculations~\cite{Abtew2011Phys.Rev.Lett.}.

+We analyze the bond dynamics with the potential energy surface (PES) by analyze the $E_\mathrm{KS}(t)$ along these two coordinates $d$ and $\delta d_x$, i.e. $E_\mathrm{KS}(d)$ and $E_\mathrm{KS}(\delta d_x)$.$E_\mathrm{tot}(d)$ shows a parabolic PES with a minimum at the excited-state equilibrium bond length (Figure~\ref{fig:local-vibration}~{b}), corresponding to overall oscillations, while $ E_\mathrm{tot}(\delta d_x) $ reveals a double-well PES (Figure~\ref{fig:local-vibration}~{d}) characteristic of the DJT distortion.